Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-hairball-remedies-that-actually-work.md

   - question: "Why do cats get hairballs?"
     answer: "Cats develop hairballs when swallowed fur accumulates in the digestive tract faster than it can pass through.
 Cats' barbed tongues trap loose hair during grooming, which they inevitably swallow.
 Most hair passes through normally, but excessive amounts sometimes clump together in the stomach."
   - question: "How often should cats have hairballs?"
     answer: "Occasional hairballs (monthly or less) are generally normal for cats, especially long-haired breeds.
-However, frequent vomiting of hairballsâweekly or dailyâindicates excessive shedding, over-grooming, or underlying medical issues requiring attention."
+However, frequent vomiting of hairballsweekly or dailyindicates excessive shedding, over-grooming, or underlying medical issues requiring attention."
   - question: "What foods help with hairballs?"
     answer: "High-fiber foods, specialized hairball control formulas with added fibers, and increased omega fatty acids help move hair through the digestive tract.
 Wet food also aids passage compared to dry kibble alone."
   - question: "Are hairball remedies safe for cats?"
     answer: "Most commercial hairball gels and pastes containing petroleum or vegetable oil are safe when used as directed.
-However, they should complementânot replaceâproper grooming and dietary management.
+However, they should complementnot replaceproper grooming and dietary management.
 Avoid mineral oil, which can cause serious aspiration pneumonia if inhaled."
   - question: "When should I be concerned about hairballs?"
     answer: "Seek veterinary care if hairballs occur more than twice monthly, if accompanied by lethargy, appetite loss, constipation, or diarrhea, if your cat strains unproductively in the litter box, or if vomiting contains blood or unusual material."
   - question: "Does brushing really help prevent hairballs?"
     answer: "Yes, regular brushing removes loose hair before cats swallow it during grooming.
 Daily brushing significantly reduces hairball formation, especially for long-haired breeds.
-The right brush type mattersâslicker brushes and deshedding tools are most effective."
+The right brush type mattersslicker brushes and deshedding tools are most effective."
 ---

-You know the soundâthat distinctive retching that sends you scrambling for paper towels while hoping your cat aims for tile rather than carpet.
+You know the soundthat distinctive retching that sends you scrambling for paper towels while hoping your cat aims for tile rather than carpet.
 Hairballs might seem like an inevitable part of cat ownership, but they don't have to be a weekly (or daily) occurrence.

 Understanding why hairballs form and applying proven remedies significantly reduces vomiting episodes while keeping your cat comfortable and your floors clean.
 The most effective approaches combine multiple strategies rather than relying on a single magic solution.